Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 Corn has been used as a companion plant for green beans for hundreds of years.
 Native Americans considered this to be a part of the Three Sisters that included beans, corn, and squash being planted together.

 Eggplant has a mutually beneficial relationship with green beans.
-When eggplant is used as a companion plant for green beans it can help repel bean beetles.
+When eggplant is used as a companion plant for green beans it can help repel bean beetles, which are harmful insects to your bean crop.
 Beans in return add nitrogen to the soil and help keep Colorado Bean Beetles away from your eggplant.
 If you are planting pole beans with your eggplant, be sure that the trellised bean plant is in a position to not shade your growing eggplant.

 Ginger benefits not only from the extra nitrogen provided by green beans, but it also benefits from shade provided by pole bean plants.